mlfluids-wjx/TheFlowPG-DL/README.md

 ## Data

-`data/` holds five flow cases, three used for training and two retained to test extrapolation with unseen $Ra$ and $Pr$.
+`data/` contains five flow cases, three used for training and two retained to test extrapolation with unseen $Ra$ and $Pr$.
 Each case has three files:

 | File | Content | Shape |